Invoice Factoring in Connecticut

 So, smaller companies that do business with these local governments and municipalities run the risk of payment delays if there is a mass exodus of larger businesses that comprise a large portion of the tax base.

 What is factoring?
 Simply put, it’s the discounted selling of accounts receivables to a third-party buyer.
 Since many small businesses have cash tied up in their receivables, they need a way to survive their cash conversion cycle.
-Luckily, there are a number of factoring companies, known as ‘factors”, who will buy these accounts receivable, providing up-front cash advance to the business.
+Luckily, there are a number of factoring companies, known as ‘factors”, who will buy these accounts receivable, providing up-front net working capital to the business.

 And remember, factoring receivables incurs no additional debt for your business.
 Since invoices are accounts receivable, they are technically assets, so the transaction is an asset sale.